Autonomous Tracking Technology

 One other feature is that the anchors only need power either from the included battery or any other power supply.
 They can be powered from any available power source such as an existing Ethernet cable or any other power source with at least 5V available.
 Also the anchors can be placed either temporarily or permanently and as soon as they are turned on, they join the existing network of anchors and auto locate themselves.

-In order for the HSKT™ tracking tag to determine its location, it has to communicate with at least three multilateration anchors.
+In order for the HSKT™ tracking tag to determine its absolute location, it has to communicate with at least three multilateration anchors.
 These anchors can be placed either temporarily or permanently.
 Once each one is powered up, it looks for other anchors in the vicinity and each anchor determines its location automatically.
-The anchor locations are then communicated to the HSKT™ tag of the robot or drone so that it can calculate its own relative position.
+The anchor locations are then communicated to the HSKT™ tag of the robot or drone so that it can calculate its own absolute position.
+A vision module used by itself can only calculate a relative position.
+That’s why the HSVT™ technology combines the vision module and the HSKT™ tag to get an absolute location with sub mm precision.

 If more than three anchors are available, then a multilateration algorithm will decide which anchors to use for the location calculation at any given point in time.
 This is done automatically based on the uncertainty of each distance to anchor measurement.